jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 ---

 ### Version 0.5.0 (Stable) - TBA
-- New Feature: Implemented non mergeable distribution regions (closes #81)
+- New Feature: Implemented non-mergeable distribution regions (closes #81)
 - Improvement: Moved region id mapper into the space partitioner to ensure data integrity
 - Improvement: Integrated codeclimate.com
 - Improvement: Reimplemented KD-Tree space partitioner (closes #74)
-- Improvement: Extracted distribution region Zookeeper synchronization into extra class
+- Improvement: Extracted distribution region Zookeeper synchronization into an extra class
-- Improvement: Moved root element of the distribution group into a childnode
+- Improvement: Moved root element of the distribution group into a child node
 - Improvement: Space partitioner callbacks are not dropped when space partitioner is recreated
 - Improvement: Moved table config into regular distribution group space
 - Improvement: Show merge status in GUI
 - Bugfix: Wait before data is merged / distributed until we see the region change in zookeeper (closes #75)
-- Bugfix: The average region is size is used in merges to prevent merges directly after split (closes #76)
+- Bugfix: The average region is size is used in merges to prevent merges directly after a split (closes #76)
 - Bugfix: The JMX space partitioner call has become useless after region merging was introduced, dropped support
 - Bugfix: Recreated distribution groups can use another space partitioner (closes #82)
-- Bugfix: Local tables are removed after merge / split (closes #77)
+- Bugfix: Local tables are removed after merge/split (closes #77)

 ### Version 0.4.2 (Stable) - 21.02.2018
 - New Feature: Added data loader for re-balance demonstration